Leawood (MO line) to Lawrence

-At Great Bend the ADT joins the Arkansas River and follows it all the way to Canon City, Colorado, about 500 miles west.
+At Great Bend the American Discovery Trail joins the Arkansas River and follows it all the way to Canon City, Colorado, about 500 miles west.
 The towering concrete grain elevators at Great Bend signal that this is the regional grain center.
 It was also the area’s oil capital, and pumps still extract crude oil from underground reserves beneath the wheat fields.
 Fort Zarah was located here and guarded the Santa Fe Trail until 1869.
 South of Great Bend is Quivira National Wildlife Refuge, a birder’s paradise, where over 250 species of birds have been observed.

 Great Bend to Kinsley

 The American Discovery Trail goes north through Cheyenne Bottoms Wildlife Area, a 19,000-acre natural land sink that was once a favorite hunting ground for the Cheyenne Indians.
 Pawnee Rock State Historic Site was a prominent landmark on the Santa Fe Trail.
 The 100-foot-high red sandstone outcrop was the site of many Indian ambushes.

 Larned is the midway point along the Santa Fe Trail.
 The Santa Fe Trail Center Museum and Cultural Center is located here.
 Also, Fort Larned National Historic Site is one of the most complete preservations of a western fort.
 Fort Larned was built in 1859 to protect the mail coaches and commercial wagon trains on the Santa Fe Trail.
 Farther along the Arkansas River is Kinsley, once a railroad boom town, but today a quieter agricultural center.
 Kinsley is noted for being exactly halfway (by highway, not by trail) between San Francisco and New York City, 1,561 miles from either city.

 Kinsley to Dodge City